Balagarh Assembly constituency

-Balagarh is an assembly constituency in Hooghly district in the Indian state of West Bengal.
+Balagarh Assembly constituency is an assembly constituency in Hooghly district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 191 Balagarh Assembly constituency (SC) is composed of the following: Balagarh community development block and Chandrahati I, Chandrahati II, Digsui and Mogra I gram panchayats of Chinsurah Mogra community development block.

-Balagarh Assembly constituency is part of No. 28 Hooghly (Lok Sabha constituency).
-It was earlier part of Katwa (Lok Sabha constituency).
+Balagarh Assembly constituency is part of No. 28 Hooghly Lok Sabha constituency.
+It was earlier part of Katwa Lok Sabha constituency.